 In May 2012, Dr. Katz received the Distinguished Educator Award from City College of New York (CCNY).
 The award is presented annually to “individuals who have made significant contributions in the field of education.”

-In September 2012, Dr. Katz will be inducted into the John Jay College of Criminal Justice Athletics Hall of Fame.
+In September 2012, Dr. Katz was inducted into the John Jay College of Criminal Justice Athletics Hall of Fame.
 The Hall was created in 1993 and currently has 19 members.